-Your Tongue, Health and Emotions
+Your Tongue, Health, and Emotions

 This is due to the fact that the tongue is covered in thousands of nerve endings that are associated with different organs throughout the body.
-When something isn’t functioning properly in our body, the tongue let’s us know by changes in color or texture.
+When something isn’t functioning properly in our body, the tongue lets us know by changes in color or texture.

 This time, we want to give you a guide so you’ll be able to understand what your tongue is trying to say about your health.
 You can start now by looking in the mirror and examining your own tongue in detail.

-This type of tongue let’s us know that we’re healthy and leading a healthy lifestyle.
-It’s a sign of proper diet and digestion, and also tells us that we’re emotionally stable.
+This type of tongue lets us know that we’re healthy and leading a healthy lifestyle.
+It’s a sign of proper diet and digestion and also tells us that we’re emotionally stable.

-If your tongue is red, this can signal a health problem in the throat or internal organs, especially if the tip is red.
+If your tongue is red, this can be a sign of a health problem in the throat or internal organs, especially if the tip is red.

 This is a clear sign of a nutritional deficiency.
-It’s very important to follow the dietary recommendations we give for a white tongue; they’re key to fighting this problem.
-Gently clean your tongue with your toothbrush every time you brush your teeth.
+It’s very important to follow the dietary recommendations we give for a white tongue since they’re key to fighting this problem.
+Also, you should gently clean your tongue with your toothbrush every time you brush your teeth.

 This tongue is a clear indicator that a person is experiencing problems with the intestines and digestion.
 It can be the result of consuming too many saturated fats, refined sugars, and flour.

-If you notice that your tongue is covered by a white coating, it’s very important to change your eating habits and opt for a cleansing diet free from saturated fats, processed foods, dairy and all fried foods.
+If you notice that your tongue is covered by a white coating, it’s very important to change your eating habits and opt for a cleansing diet free from saturated fats, processed foods, dairy products, and all fried foods.

 An inflamed tongue can be a symptom of low hemoglobin levels (a condition more commonly known as anemia).

 This type of tongue looks like a map, with similar “drawings” on its surface that can be red, pink, or white.
-It can also be hereditary, but if it is recurring, it can signal an allergy or intolerance to certain foods.
+It can also be hereditary, but if it’s recurring, it can signal an allergy or intolerance to certain foods.